INVESTOR RELATIONS

 Member of the Supervisory Board of MCC

-Maria Wielgosz does not engage in any activities which are in competition with the Company, is not a partner/shareholder or member of a body of a partnership/company engaging in any activities which are in competition with MCC.
-She has not been entered in the Register of Insolvent Debtors, maintained on the basis of the Act on the National Court Register.
+Piotr Staroń does not engage in any activities which are in competition with the Company, is not a partner/shareholder or member of a body of a partnership/company engaging in any activities which are in competition with MCC.
+He has not been entered in the Register of Insolvent Debtors, maintained on the basis of the Act on the National Court Register.

 SHAREHOLDERS

-SHAREHOLDERS HOLDING AT LEAST 5% OF THE SHARES IN THE SHARE CAPITAL AFTER THE ISSUE OF B SERIES SHARES
+SHAREHOLDERS HOLDING AT LEAST 10% OF THE SHARES IN THE SHARE CAPITAL

 GENERAL MEETING OF SHAREHOLDERS